 The normal way is to take a 4 hour fast ferry from Manado harbor to Siau.
 The ferry is clean, safe, and runs daily in each direction.
 It’s like a big speed boat with air conditioning and comfy seats.
 The price is 220k Rupiah.

 The other way is to take a domestic flight to the brand new Naha airport (NAH) on Siau.
 There are two flights weekly with Wings Air from Manado (MDC) and it only takes about 1 hour.
-The price is 530k Rupiah.
+You can shop for flights to Naha at Skyscanner.

-If you go in the rainy season (November to April), I would avoid the ferry because the waves on the open ocean can be very choppy and scary.
+If you go in the rainy season (November to April), you might want to avoid the ferry because the waves on the open ocean can be very choppy and scary.
 Otherwise, in normal months, the ferry is great.

 How To Get Around